serilog-mssql/serilog-sinks-mssqlserver/README.md

 ### DisableTriggers

 Disabling triggers can significantly improve batch-write performance.
+Only applies when `SqlBulkCopy` is used.

 ### AdditionalColumns